mas-bandwidth/gafferongames/content/post/networked_physics_in_virtual_reality.md

 <img src="/img/networked-physics-in-vr/overwatch.jpg" width="100%"/>

 The key benefit of client-side prediction is that the client feels no latency while the server remains authoritative over the simulation.
 This is achieved by continuously sending corrections from the server to the client, in effect telling the client, at this time I think you were _here_ and doing _this_.
-The client rolls back these corrected objects, applies the correction, and invisibly resimulates them back up to present time on the client.
+The client rolls back corrected objects, applies the correction, then invisibly resimulates them back up to present time.

 <img src="/img/networked-physics-in-vr/titanfall.jpg" width="100%"/>

-Client side prediction works _great_ for first person shooters - hiding latency while keeping the game secure against cheaters.
-But is it a good technique for networking a physics simulation?
+First person shooters apply prediction to your local player character, objects you are carrying like items and weapons, and depending on the game, projectiles like grenades and missiles.
+It well because only a _small subset_ of objects need to be rolled back and resimulated on each client, and these objects don't tend to directly interact with other objects in the scene.

 <img src="/img/networked-physics-in-vr/callofduty.png" width="100%"/>

-Unfortunately the answer is _probably not_.
-Why?

-First person shooters apply prediction to your local player character, objects you are carrying like items and weapons, and depending on the game, projectiles like grenades and missiles.
-It well because only a _small subset_ of objects need to be rolled back and resimulated on each client.

-But what if you wanted to throw an object at a stack of objects, and have the stack react without latency?
-What would need to be rolled back in this case?
-The answer is not only the object you throw, but also any objects it collides with, plus any objects they collide with and so on!

-This is a problem because physics simulation is _very expensive_.
-We simply can't afford to rollback and resimulate large parts of the physics simulation just to hide latency :(
+In networked physics, if you throw an object at a stack of objects, you want the stack to react without latency.
+Now you've just committed to rolling back and resimulating that entire stack.
+This is a problem because physics simulation is _expensive_.
+We simply can't afford to roll back and resimulate large parts of a physics simulation :(

 ## Distributed Simulation

 The third technique is distributed simulation.
-The basic idea is that instead of having the server be authoritative over the whole simulation, authority is _distributed_ across player machines, such that players take authority over different parts of the world, in effect _becoming the server_ for those objects.
+The idea is that instead of having a server which is authoritative over the whole simulation, authority is _distributed_ across player machines, such that players take authority over different parts of the world, in effect _becoming the server_ for those objects.

 <img src="/img/networked-physics-in-vr/gta5.jpg" width="100%"/>